MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/use-native-cds-connector.md

 ### *Relational data, option sets and other new features for Common Data Service* is Off:

 Check *Deprecated features* section under *Advanced settings*.
-If set to *Off*, proceed with the following instructions as a first step in the conversion.
+If set to *Off*, continue with the following instructions as a first step in the conversion.

 > [!IMPORTANT]
 > If you don't see **Relational data, option sets and other new features for Common Data Service** in *Advanced settings*, or if it’s already *On*, skip the following steps and continue to the [next section](#improve-data-source-experience-and-common-data-service-views-is-off).